ChrstphrHll/npc_gen/students/Ezekius Chalsarda.md

 ---
 # Ezekius Chalsarda
 ### Description
-- Halfling Wizard from Beleriand
+- Halfling Wizard from Kordinia
 - 6th year Diplomacy student in Burk
 - long curly auburn hair that's messy, Pale Brown eyes, and Light skin
 - Is Magnanimous and Excitable, and has Cunning as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes